stanford-crfm/levanter/docs/LoRA.md

 Let's talk a little bit about the data.
 GSM8K is a dataset of grade-school math problems, with the goal of evaluating models' ability to do arithmetic.
-Only recently (Claude, GPT-4, Gemini) have LLMs been able to perform well on this dataset.
-Llama 2 7B by itself only gets about 13% accuracy on the dataset.
+Only recently (Claude, GPT-4, Gemini) have LLMs been able to perform well on this dataset "out of the box."
+Llama 2 7B only gets 13.3%.
+Let's see if we can do better!

 Here's an example problem from the dataset (You can see the whole dataset on the [Hugging Face Datasets page](https://huggingface.co/datasets/gsm8k/viewer/main/train?row=0))